-Since fibromyalgia is not a disease, but rather a range of symptoms, there is no single, surefire treatment for the condition.
-Primary physicians will typically prescribe some sort of pain medication or an anti-depressant to manage symptoms; however, those medications do not address the chronic nature of the condition or the loss of function that chronic pain and distress typically bring.
+Since fibromyalgia is not a disease but rather a range of symptoms, there is no single, surefire treatment for the condition.
+Primary physicians will typically prescribe some pain medication or an anti-depressant to manage symptoms; however, those medications do not address the chronic nature of the condition or the loss of function that chronic pain and distress typically bring.

-At Kinney Physical Therapy & Wellness, physical therapists can provide effective treatments for both managing symptoms in the long-term and regaining optimum function to your body.
-Your Westlake Village, CA physical therapist will examine your physical abilities, analyze your medical history, and discuss your current symptoms, in order to design a treatment plan that will fit your unique needs.
+At Kinney Physical Therapy & Wellness, physical therapists can provide effective treatments for both managing symptoms in the long term and regaining optimum function in your body.
+Your Westlake Village, CA, physical therapist will examine your physical abilities, analyze your medical history, and discuss your current symptoms in order to design a treatment plan that will fit your unique needs.

 Treatments will typically begin with pain-relieving modalities to provide relief and promote healing.
 This may include the use of trigger point therapy, massage, stretching, electrical stimulation, or other therapeutic tools that your physical therapist believes could be beneficial to your recovery.
 After this, your treatments will shift toward active therapies, such as muscle strengthening, range-of-motion activities, and cardiovascular exercises.

-Studies have shown that cardiovascular exercise paired with postural strengthening activities not only relieves widespread pain, but also increase energy levels, improves sleep, and elevates mood.
-Regardless of where you are on your journey, it is possible to find relief from even your worst fibromyalgia symptoms, through our Westlake Village, CA physical therapy services.
-Contact Kinney Physical Therapy & Wellness in Westlake Village, CA today for more information, or to schedule your evaluation and find out how our physical therapist can get you started on the road to recovery.
+Studies have shown that cardiovascular exercise paired with postural strengthening activities not only relieves widespread pain but also increases energy levels improves sleep, and elevates mood.
+Regardless of where you are on your journey, it is possible to find relief from even your worst fibromyalgia symptoms through our Westlake Village, CA, physical therapy services.
+Contact Kinney Physical Therapy & Wellness in Westlake Village, CA, today for more information or to schedule your evaluation and find out how our physical therapist can get you started on the road to recovery.